HackyHuang/HackyHuang.github.io/_pages/about.md

 I am Kaixuan Huang (黄凯旋), a Ph.D. student in Electrical and Computer Engineering Department at Princeton University.
 I am fortunate to be advised by Professor [Mengdi Wang](https://mwang.princeton.edu/).
 Before that, I received B.S. in Mathematics and B.S. in Computer Science from Peking University.
 I was advised by Prof. Zhihua Zhang while doing undergraduate research.
 In 2019, I visited Georgia Tech as a research intern, supervised by Prof. [Tuo Zhao](https://www2.isye.gatech.edu/~tzhao80/).
 In 2020, I visited Tsinghua University as a research intern, supervised by Prof. [Longbo Huang](https://people.iiis.tsinghua.edu.cn/~huang/).
 I also worked closely with Prof. [Jason Lee](https://jasondlee88.github.io/).

-My research interest is RL for foundation models (e.g., offline learning/online reward improvement for diffusion models/language models) and foudation models for RL (LLM/VLM agents).
+My research interest is RL for foundation models (e.g., RLHF for diffusion models/language models) and foudation models for RL (LLM/VLM agents).
 I am open to possible cooperations or visiting opportunities.
 If you are interested, please contact me by email or [wechat](../files/wechat.jpg).

 News